topranks/homerlabs/getting_started.md

 |tansports/ssh_config|Path of the SSH config file created in the last step|
 |base_paths/public|This var needs to be changed when running different labs.
 It needs to point at the appropriate 'homer_public' dir from this repo for the given lab.
 This directory contains all the YAML config and Jinja templates to automate the config for a particular lab.
 Path should be absolute, bash shortcuts like '~' for home directory don't work.|

+Your file should be similar to the below:
 ```yaml
 base_paths:
   # Path of Homer public repo files for given labs, for instance evpnlab path below: